sandesh666kandel/GithubFUnda/README.md

 The machines on the internal network are not exposed to the public Internet.

 Only the __Jumpbox___ machine can accept connections from the Internet.
 Access to this machine is only allowed from the following IP addresses:
-- _TODO: Add whitelisted IP addresses_103.217.166.23
+-  Add whitelisted IP addresses_103.217.166.23

 Machines within the network can only be accessed by __Jumpbox___.
-- _TODO: Which machine did you allow to access your ELK VM?
+-: Which machine did you allow to access your ELK VM?
 What was its IP address?_ Jumpbox , 10.0.0.4

 A summary of the access policies in place can be found in the table below.